siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 	Term | Description
 	-----|--------------
 	DUT | Device Under Test.
 They TinyGv8 board that is being programmed and tested BBB | Beaglebone Black.
-The single-board computer located on the left of the test rig AVRISP | The blue Atmel programmer connected to the BBB.
+The single-board computer located on the left of the test rig.
+See details below AVRISP | The blue Atmel programmer connected to the BBB.
 It has a USB connector and a programming header TESTER | The large blue board with four mounting standoffs, 18 pogo pins, and the wired motor an power connectors DUT POWER | The DUT power switch is located on the right hand side of the test rig